change-hi/change-hi.github.io/morea/scientific-software-basics/reading-ssb-mana.md

 **Objectives**
   * Have an OOD compatible browser
-  * Be able to connect to the workshop in Zoom and Mana Open OnDemand via a web browser
+  * Be able to connect to the workshop in Zoom and Koa Open OnDemand via a web browser
   * Download sample data
 </div>